sugarlabs/musicblocks/js/utils/README.md

     class Activity {
         constructor(
             ...
-            this.themes = ["light", "pastel", "dark", "your_theme"];
+            this.themes = ["light", "dark", "custom"];
             ...
         )
     }
     ```

     Add your theme here too.
-In activity.js, you will find just below there is this for loop, this checks for all the themes in the themes array we just saw above and then add the theme class in themes.css (which you will add in later steps) which matches the themePreference object in localStorage.
+In activity.js, you will find just below there is this "for" loop, this checks for all the themes in the themes array we just saw above and then add the theme class in themes.css (which you will add in later steps) which matches the themePreference object in localStorage.

     ```javascript
     for (let i = 0; i < this.themes.length; i++) {